joshhartigan/pleasant/README.md

 ![Pleasant](http://i.imgur.com/leDXgjz.png)

-An enjoyable programming language of the future *(read: not implemented yet)*.
+An enjoyable programming language of the future *(read: not implemented yet &mdash;
+plans to be written in literate CoffeeScript)*.

 The interpreter for this language is probably going to be created very slowly, and the repository is probably going to be mainly made up of markdown files.
 I